 - Create a simple yet effective homemade cleaning solution by mixing water and bleach in the ratio of 5:1.
 So, add one part of bleach in five parts of water.
 Alternatively, you may use a combination of equal parts of white vinegar and water.

 - Clean the inside of the pool by putting a little solution in the pool at a time and scrubbing the pool walls and floor with a scrub brush or pool brush.

-Make sure you clean the slippery sides properly as they are caused by biofilm-causing bacteria and algae.
+Make sure you clean the slippery sides properly as biofilm-causing bacteria and algae cause them.

 - Rinse the kiddie pool to remove the bleach.
 You may consider sprinkling vitamin C powder (one teaspoon for 200 gallons) in the pool and swishing it around to neutralize chlorine.

 - Ideally, it is suggested to empty the pool after each use (children often urinate in the water), especially if it is not filtered.
 Preferably, leave it in the sun for a few hours.
 A relatively larger pool can be drained and cleaned every week.